fourlastor/the-bot-blog/content/posts/dissecting-libgdx-java-base-part-1-di.md

 Dagger knows how to provide `Dependency` to `GdxGame`, but how do we obtain a reference to start up the whole project?
 We would need some sort of entry point.

-In Dagger these entry points are called a _components_, and are defined in code by the `@Component` annotation.
+In Dagger these entry points are called _components_, and are defined in code by the `@Component` annotation.

 ```java
 @Component